medic/cht-interoperability/README.md

 1. Run `./startup.sh init` to start-up the docker containers on the first run or after calling `./startup.sh destroy`.
 Use `./startup.sh up` for subsequent runs after calling `init` without calling `destory`.

-1. Default client usernames is `interop@openhim.org` and password is `interop-password`.
+1. The default User username for OpenHIM is `interop@openhim.org` and password is `interop-password`.
+The default Client username is `interop-client` and password is `interop-password`.

 1. `./startup.sh down` or `./startup.sh destroy` to shutdown the servers.

+1. Visit https://localhost:9000 and login with the following credentials email: `interop@openhim.org` and password: `interop-password`.

+1. Once logged in, visit https://localhost:9000/#!/mediators and select the only mediator with the `Name` 'mediator'.

-1. Follow this [guide](http://openhim.org/docs/tutorial/mediators/basic-scaffold#step-3---adding-default-channel) to understand how to test the mediator.
+1. Select the green `+` button to the right of the default channel to add the mediator.

+1. You can test the mediator by running `curl -X GET http://localhost:5001/scaffold -H "Authorization: Basic $(echo -n interop-client:interop-password | base64)"`.
+You should get the following response `{"status": "success" }`